aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/task-and-outlook-integration/get-outlook-task/_index.md

 ---
-title: How to Extract Outlook Tasks in OneNote with Aspose.Note
+title: Extract Outlook Tasks in OneNote Using Aspose.Note Java API
 linktitle: Get Outlook Task in OneNote - Aspose.Note
 second_title: Aspose.Note Java API
 description: Learn how to extract tasks from Outlook in OneNote using Aspose.Note for Java.
 Follow this step‑by‑step guide to retrieve task details quickly.